NOTE: This information will be updated as needed in line with public health guidance.

 Will visitors be allowed in the building?

-We will limit access to our school buildings for anyone other than staff and students.
+Until further notice, previous guidance will remain in place: We will limit access to our school buildings for anyone other than staff and students.

 Visitors, including family members, will be allowed in schools by appointment / advance notice only.
 Please call your school office before coming to the school building.
 Visitors will be required to wear masks while in the building.
 In general, lunch visitation will not be allowed.